praveenv4k/indriya/README.md

 ### Running the application

-* Configure the IP address of the robot in the experimot_config.xml (ROBOTIP and ROBOTPORT)
+* Configure the IP address of the robot in the IndriyaConfig.xml (ROBOTIP and ROBOTPORT)
-* Run the application Experimot.Scheduler.exe
+* Run the application Indriya.Application.exe
 * Open the browser and go to http://IP_ADDRESS_OF_MACHINE:8888
 * The behavior can be designed from the "Design" tab of the web application and press RUN to run the behavior
 * The interaction between the robot and human can be visualized in a virtual environment in the "Visualize" tab